EN 13034

 Protective Clothing against Liquid Chemicals – Limited Protective Performance

-EN 13034 Liquid Chemical Protection
+EN 13034 Protection against Liquid Chemicals

 Personal Protective Equipment within this category must demonstrate its suitability to protect where there is a risk of potential exposure to a light mist spray, liquid aerosols, or low volume splashes against which a complete liquid permeation barrier (at the molecular level) is not required.